Sah2Sah2/AzureFunctionsRESTApiRunEntry/README.md

 - The function generates a new unique ID for each run on POST;
 - Make sure `appsettings.json` or `local.settings.json` contains the correct connection string;
 - The project uses dependency injection to inject the database context.
+- The `FUNCTION_KEY` in the URL is your Azure Function key used for authentication.
+You can find it in the Azure Portal under your Function App → Functions → (your function) → "Get Function URL".
+- ⚠️ This project was deployed to Azure Functions as part of a school assignment.
+The deployed version might no longer be available due to cost constraints.